LIS

 1. Eligibility must be determined within 30 days of receipt of a signed application or referral from VIEW or SNAPET by the local department.

-2. Payment cannot be made to any provider prior to the effective date of their approval by the department as a vendor.
+2. Payment cannot be made to any provider prior to the effective date of the provider's approval by the department as a vendor.

 N. Child care case managers shall prepare a written service plan for each child care case with the applicant or recipient.
 The service plan shall state the activities and responsibilities of the local department and the parent in the provision of child care services.
 The VIEW Activity and Service Plan will serve as the service plan for parents active in VIEW.
 If the parents are SNAPET participants, the SNAPET Plan of Participation will serve as the service plan.